platypusrex/nextjs-apollo-client/README.md

 export default App
 ```

-3. Utilize the generated `getServerSideApolloProps` to start hydrated data for your pages
+3. Utilize the generated `getServerSideApolloProps` to start hydrating data for your pages
 ```tsx
 import type { NextPage } from 'next' import styles from '../styles/Home.module.css'